nembrinj/protofablab/projects/02_smart_intercom/README.md

 ### Setting up the device

 To setup the smart intercom device, start by connecting the microphone module to the ESP32 Feather.
-In our case, we used the Adafruit MAX9814 module with the gain set to `Vdd` (40 dB), but other microphones and different gains should work just as well.
+In our case, we used the [MAX9814](https://www.adafruit.com/product/1713) module with the gain set to `Vdd` (40 dB), but other microphones and different gains should work just as well.
 The analog output must then be connected to the **A1** pin of the Arduino board.

 Unfortunately, we were not able to connect and use the servo motor successfully, so we won't describe this step here.